(303) 938-9474

 Dog Health

-July 6, 2016 Dog Behavior, Dog Health
+July 6, 2016 Dog Health, Understanding Dog Behavior and Training at Indian Peaks

 Start with smaller hikes and build your pup’s endurance over time.
 Be sure to take warm weather into account.
 You may not be able to go as far when it’s hot.
 Be sure to bring lots of water!!!
 Another great reason to bring you own water is to discourage your dog from drinking from ponds…